-Updated Weekly
+Lincoln City Lodging, Oregon Coast - Photos, Hotels, Motels, Rentals, Places to Stay the Night

 end of Lincoln City at 4009 SW Highway 101.
 1-800-452-8127 or 541-996-2161. www.spanishhead.com

 Mention BeachConnection.net when inquiring.
-(Hotel, inexpensive, oceanfront, decks, fireplace, luxury, pool, spa, hot tub)
+(Hotel, inexpensive, oceanfront, decks, fireplace, luxury, pool, spa, hot tub).
+Inn at Spanish Head Fun Fact: it's the only hotel on the coast built into the side of a cliff

 Looking